efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ```

 `Netgen` will generate multiple files that can be browsed in case of LVS errors.
-As all Step(s), these will be inside the Step's directory.
+As with all Step(s), these will be inside the Step's directory.

 You would want to look at `netgen-lvs.log` which has a summary of the results of
 `LVS`.
 Ideally, you would find the following at the end of this log file: